adeep/bitwarden_reddit/cannot_login.md

 [export function](https://bitwarden.com/help/export-your-data/).
 There are some things you should be cognizant about exports in general:

-* Exports require that you are still logged into Bitwarden in at least one client.
+* A Bitwarden export requires that you are still logged into Bitwarden in at least one client.

-* Exporting your vault requires the master password.
+* A Bitwarden export requires that you know the master password.
 If your login problems include an issue with your master password, you won’t be able to use the export function.
 Again, you need to export everything manually.

-* Exports do not contain [Sends](https://bitwarden.com/products/send/) or any items in the trash.
+* A Bitwarden export does not contain [Sends](https://bitwarden.com/products/send/) or any items in the trash.

 Bitwarden exports are either in CSV or JSON format.

 * CSV exports do not contain file attachments, cards, identities and passkeys.
+They are best for if/when you choose to leave the Bitwarden ecosystem.
+They are not as complete as a JSON export.

-* JSON exports are best.
+* JSON exports are the most complete.
   If possible, use the encrypted password-protected ones. _Do not use the "restricted" export format._
-  However, unencrypted JSON exports are acceptable in this situation, since you are already in disaster recovery.
+  "Unencrypted JSON" exports are acceptable in this situation, since you are already in disaster recovery.

-* If you have an organization/collections, you have to export those separately via the [admin console](https://bitwarden.com/help/export-your-data/#export-an-organization-vault) in the web vault.
+* If you use an organization and have Collections, you have to export those separately via the [admin console](https://bitwarden.com/help/export-your-data/#export-an-organization-vault) in the web vault.

 If you cannot use the Bitwarden export function, _but you still have access to an unlocked Bitwarden client_:

-* Unplug that device from the network.
+* _Unplug that device from the network_.
   If it is a mobile device, put it in "Airplane Mode".
   If it is a desktop, unplug your Ethernet cable or otherwise disconnect it from the rest of the world.
   The risk is that a Bitwarden client may act strangely when it talks to the server and log you out.